wgpu4k/wgpu4k/README.md

    3. [API Refinement](#api-refinement)
    4. [Production](#production)

-## How to Run the Project
+## How to Run the demo projects

-1. On desktop: `gradle wrapper && ./gradlew examples:glfw:run`
+- On desktop: `./gradlew examples:glfw:run`
-2. On web: `gradle wrapper && ./gradlew examples:web-js:jsBrowserRun`
+- On web: `./gradlew examples:web-js:jsBrowserRun`

+Use `page down` and `page up` on your keyboard to switch scene.

 ## Prerequisites